bhch/django-jsonform/docs/guide/upload.rst

 .. attention::

-    It's is recommended your upload handler function should **return the path** of the uploaded file **without the media url prefix**.
+    It is recommended your upload handler function should **return the path** of the uploaded file **without the media url prefix**.

     The rationale behind it is that file's url may change but file's name